Toothpaste Lesson: Kindness Object Lesson & Bullying Activity

 Gather your students in a circle and discuss how they felt trying to put the toothpaste back into the tube.
 Talk about the parallels between the toothpaste and how we speak.
 Highlight how unkind words can make a mess of someone’s heart, and once they’re out, they can’t be taken back.

 Discuss the importance of thinking before speaking.
-Teach students to pause and take deep breaths when they feel too angry to be kind.
+Encourage students to pause and take deep breaths when they feel too upset or overwhelmed to respond kindly.
 This simple but powerful self-regulation strategy can help them avoid a lot of pain.

 Ask students if they’ve ever hurt someone’s feelings by blurting something out without thinking.
 Encourage honest reflection and empathy.